scottlabbe/program_management/README.md

 ## Tips

-- Be concrete in your instructions to Codex: files, tabs, schema, outputs.
+- Be concrete in your instructions to Codex: files, tabs, data schema, calculations, outputs.
 - Let Codex:
   - propose a plan,
   - implement step-by-step,